klipspringr/mefi-activity/README.md

 ## Local development

-- create a venv and `pip install -r parser/requirements.txt`
+- create a venv, run `pip install -r parser/requirements.txt`, activate venv
-- run `python parser/download.py -d YOUR_USER_AGENT infodump src/data/data.json`
+- set `INFODUMP_USER_AGENT` environment variable to a string that identifies you (this is sent when downloading large Infodump files)
-- with the `-d|--dev` flag, we (a) download Infodump data on first run (but not subsequently, unless a new Infodump is published), and (b) always regenerate the json
+- run `python parser/download.py --dev infodump src/data/data.json`
-- `YOUR_USER_AGENT` is sent as the User-Agent header when downloading large Infodump files, and should be set to a string that identifies you
+- with `-d|--dev`, we always regenerate the json, even if there is no new Infodump

 ## Notebook